 Your ad is like a storefront, and the offer is a sales register.
-Then the lander is the store layout and salespeople.
+Then the landing page is the store layout and salespeople.

 Just as you can immediately regret walking into a push, badly laid out shop, so can a bad landing page stop conversions.
 On the other hand, A well-crafted landing page can be like a beautifully crafted store that guides the user to the right option for them with helpful suggestions and explanations.

-A lander is one of many names for a web page where a visitor is directed to and has a specific action they are encouraged to take.
+A landing page, called often a “lander”, is one of many names for a web page where a visitor is directed to and has a specific action they are encouraged to take.

 While this is also known as a “landing page” by some, that can be used to refer to the first page a user “lands” on, even if it is a page that allows the user to explore the site (such as a homepage).
 That’s why we use the term “Lander” in our documentation and panel.

-Other terms like “pre-sales page” focus on more specific types of landers which have specific action intents (selling rather than an email subscription for example).
+Other terms like “pre-sales page” focus on more specific types of landing pages which have specific action intents (selling rather than an email subscription for example).